Volumes of subset Minkowski sums and the Lyusternik region: Proof of Theorem

+A {\em regular} fractional partition is a fractional partition that is constant on its support, i.e., $\beta(S)=c$ for $S\in\collS$, and $\beta(S)=0$ otherwise.
+The defining condition can then be written as $c\cdot\#\{S\in\collS:i\in S)=1$ for each $i\in [M]$, which means that $c=1/q$ for a positive integer $q$, and each index is contained in exactly $q$ elements of $\collS$.
+In other words, $\collS$ is a $q$-regular hypergraph as commonly defined in combinatorics, whence the terminology.

-Note that the above conditions ensure that $\beta_S\le 1$.
-This representation thus shows that $\mathcal F_M$ is a compact polyhedral convex set.
-Any of its extreme points $\beta$ is the unique point in $\mathcal F_M$ satisfying $\beta_S=0$ for all $S$ in a certain collection $\collS\subset 2^{[M]}\setminus\{\emptyset\}$.
-This means that $(\beta_S)_{S\not\in \collS}$ is the unique solution of a system of the form: for all $i\in [M]$, $\sum_{S\not \in \collS;\; i\in S} \beta_S=1$.
-Hence this system is invertible and since it has rational coefficients, we get that the non-zero coefficients $\beta_S$ are rational.
+The representation \eqref{eq:FM} of $\mathcal F_M$ shows that it is a compact polyhedral convex set.
+Any of its extreme points $\beta$ is the unique point in $\mathcal F_M$ satisfying $\beta_S=0$ for all $S$ in a certain collection $\collS^c\subset 2^{[M]}$.
+This means that $(\beta_S)_{S\in \collS}$ is the unique solution of a system of the form: for all $i\in [M]$, $\sum_{S \in \collS;\; i\in S} \beta_S=1$.
+Hence this system is invertible and since it has rational coefficients, we get that the nonzero coefficients $\beta_S$ are rational.
 Hence, we have shown\footnote{This is not claimed to be new; similar arguments and conclusions appear, e.g., in \cite{Sha67, GG08}, which also contain additional information about extreme fractional partitions.
-For example, \cite{GG08} show that one needs to allow denominators of the rational numbers that appear in extreme fractional partitions to grow at least exponentially in $n$.} that extreme fractional partitions only involve rational coefficients $\beta_S$.
+For example, \cite{GG08} show that one needs to allow denominators of the rational numbers that appear in extreme fractional partitions to grow at least exponentially in $M$.} that extreme fractional partitions (i.e., extreme points of $\mathcal F_M$) only involve rational coefficients $\beta_S$.

-In order to prove Inequality \eqref{eq:BMF1} for all fractional partitions (a convex condition on $\beta$), it is enough to prove it for the extreme points of the set of fractional partitions.
-In particular it is enough to deal with partitions with $\beta_S\in \mathbb Q$ for all $S$.
+In order to prove Inequality \eqref{eq:BMF1} for all fractional partitions (i.e., to show that $\mathcal F_M$ lies in the halfspace defined by the linear inequality \eqref{eq:BMF1}), it is enough to prove it for the extreme fractional partitions.
+In particular, it is enough to deal with partitions with $\beta_S\in \mathbb Q$ for all $S$.
 Writing these coefficients as fractions with the same denominator $q$ and allowing to repeat sets (as many times as the numerator of their coefficient by $\beta$), we can reduce to the following simpler setting: $S_1,\ldots,S_s$ are subsets of $[M]$ and verify

 or equivalently, for each $i\in [M]$, there are exactly $q$ indices $j$ such that $i\in S_j$.
 This means that $[M]$ is covered exactly $q$ times by the sets $(S_j)_{1\le j\le s}$.
 Observe that because of repetitions, we use a finite sequence of sets, rather than a collection of sets.
 Under the above assumption \eqref{eq:q-cover}, our task is to show that